jfinken/smithsonian_pi/README.md

 ## PCCAPS Smithsonian Project:

- * main.py: controls all servos, DC motors and stepper-motor
+ * main.py: controls all servos, DC motors and stepper-motor via the CLI
+ * app.py: a WIP Tornado web application to control the platform via HTTP

 ## Motors